emmajanedrews/base-template/_posts/2017-09-22-whats-working-now---how-do-you-know-if-you-need-a-price-reduction.md

 So, one of the signs that you may need a price reduction is when no one calls or asks questions about your brand-new listing.&nbsp;

 On the other hand, you may have 20 or 25 people come in for a showing.
-They look at your house, say that it’s looks great, but no one makes an offer.
+They look at your house, say that it looks great, but no one makes an offer.
 This tells you that **there is no urgency to make an offer on this product in this location at the current price.**&nbsp;

 {% include pullquote.html %}